pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 - orthogonal vs. vectorized indexing, range-based vs. point-wise selection
 - exact vs. inexact lookups

-Every `XarrayIndex` subclass must at least implement a method that takes label-based indexers as argument and that returns the corresponding position-based indexers.
 Whether or not a `XarrayIndex` subclass supports each of the features listed above should be either declared explicitly via a common API or left to the implementation.
+An `XarrayIndex` subclass may encapsulate more than one underlying object used to perform the actual indexing.
+Such "meta" index would typically support a range of features among those mentioned above and would automatically select the optimal index object for a given indexing operation.

+Every `XarrayIndex` subclass must at least implement two methods:

+- One `build` method that takes one or more Dataset/DataArray coordinates and that returns the object(s) that will be used for the actual indexing (e.g., `pandas.Index`, `scipy.spatial.KDTree`, etc.)
+- One `query` method that takes label-based indexers as argument and that returns the corresponding position-based indexers.

+These two methods may accept additional keyword arguments passed to the underlying index object constructor or query methods.

-There are potentially other methods that an `XarrayIndex` subclass must/should/may implement, like Xarray coordinate getters (see [Section 2.2.4](#224_Implicit_coodinates)) or `serialize()`/`deserialize()` methods. `XarrayIndex` API may be expanded in the future.
+There are potentially other methods that an `XarrayIndex` subclass must/should/may implement, e.g.,

+- Xarray coordinate getters (see [Section 2.2.4](#224_Implicit_coodinates))
+- A method that may return a new index and that will be called when one of the corresponding coordinates is dropped from the Dataset/DataArray (multi-coordinate indexes)
+- `encode()`/`decode()` methods that would allow storage-agnostic serialization and fast-path reconstruction of the underlying index object(s)

+The `XarrayIndex` API has still to be defined in detail.

 Xarray should provide a minimal set of built-in index wrappers (this could be reduced to the indexes currently supported in Xarray, i.e., `pandas.Index` and `pandas.MultiIndex`).
 Other index wrappers may be implemented in 3rd-party libraries (recommended).
 The `XarrayIndex` base class should be part of Xarray's public API.